byuccl/spydrnet/docs/source/tutorial.rst

     Wires are grouped inside cables and are elements that help hold connection information between single pins on instances within a definition and within it's ports.

-More detail on the IR is provided in :ref:`sec:api_spec`.
+More detail on the IR is provided in :ref:`api_summary`.